-Each of us is an artist.
-If you accept that art is defined as works produced by skill and imagination, then it makes sense to speak of ourselves as creating art in whatever craft we choose in life.
+When talents are channeled with passion into something that can be experienced by our senses, then, each of us can be an artist.
+If you accept that art is defined as works produced by skill and imagination, then it makes sense to speak of ourselves as having potential to create art in whatever career or craft we choose in life.

 As artists in life, so many times we find ourselves seeking inspiration to create, and even on the most basic level– to produce.